markus-mnm/directus7javatools/README.md

 A single class wrapping a few api endpoints to

 * create collections
-* delete collections - but this is not exposed in the CLI
+* delete collections - this is not exposed in the CLI
 * patch collections
-* rename fields - the main reason we started this, since the only way to do it is to create a new field with the new name and then copy the data and drop the old field
+* rename fields - this the main reason we started this, since the only way to do it is to create a new field with the new name and then copy the data and drop the old field
 * drop fields
 * create/delete M2O

-and some other tidbits

 ## Directus Admin Tools CLI

 An executable wrapping the Directus Java Admin SDK

+## To Dos

+* Create a changelog of changes to keep track of schema changes, similar to liquibase (or implement it against an API)
+* Add permission grants (e.g. when adding a new collection, grant permission to a set of groups)
+* Clean up